shirosaidev/stockbot/README.md

 ```

 Stockbot runs in an infinite loop and does daily trading.
 To stop it, press ctrl+c.
 Stocks will manually have to be sold on Alpaca web site since stockbot does not keep track of stocks when you exit it.

-## Disclaimer

-This software is for educational purposes only.
-USE THE SOFTWARE AT YOUR OWN RISK.
-THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.
-Do not risk money which you are afraid to lose.
-There might be bugs in the code - this software DOES NOT come with ANY warranty.